percona/k8spg-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PostgreSQL-RN1.6.0.md

 * {{ k8spgjira(547) }}: Fix dependency issue which made pgbackrest-repo container incompatible with pgBackRest 2.50, resulting in the older 2.48 version being used instead

-* {{ k8spgjira(490) }}: Fix a bug whre replication would break in case of primary instance outage for PostgreSQL 14 and older versions.
+* {{ k8spgjira(490) }}: Fix a bug where replication would break in case of primary instance outage for PostgreSQL 14 and older versions.

 ## Supported platforms